Crashed Yeti Airlines aircraft was previously owned by now-defunct Kingfisher Airlines | Business

 The number “72” in its name is derived from the aircraft’s typical standard seating capacity of 72 passengers.

-Currently, only Buddha Air and Yeti Airlines employ ATR-72 aircraft in Nepal.
+Currently, only Buddha Air and Yeti Airlines use ATR-72 aircraft in Nepal for short haul services.

-Mishandling, malfunctioning of aircraft system or pilot fatigue could be among the factors that caused the deadly plane crash in Nepal that killed at least 68 people on Sunday, according to pilots and an aircraft accident investigation expert.
+Mishandling, malfunctioning of aircraft system or pilot fatigue could be among the factors that caused the deadly plane crash in Nepal, according to pilots and an aircraft accident investigation expert.

 They said the exact reasons that led to the accident will be known only after a detailed investigation.